 “Canada fully supports Ukraine using long-range weaponry to prevent and interdict Russia’s continued ability to degrade Ukrainian civilians (and) infrastructure, and mostly to kill innocent civilians in their unjust war,” Trudeau told reporters at a news conference in Quebec on Sept.
 13.

-Last week, during meetings at UN headquarters in New York, Trudeau repeated his support for equipping Ukraine with long-range missiles.
+Last week, during meetings at UN headquarters in New York, Trudeau repeated his message of support for equipping Ukraine with the technology and know-how to carry out long-range missile strikes.

 The distinctive blue and yellow flag of Ukraine flies outside of the country’s embassy in Ottawa in September 2024.
 [Photo © Anthony Maio]